tintinrevient/kafka-state-store-spring-boot-example/README.md

-# Kafka Spring Boot Example with State Store
+# Kafka State Store Spring Boot Example

 ## How to run